n4feng/ResponseQualityAssessment/README.md

 ## More Information
-For further details, please refer to our Paper: (To be uploaded to arXiv) Please notice that the baseline group conditional conformal (https://arxiv.org/abs/2406.09714) result for medlfqav2 is produced through their codebase: github.com/jjcherian/conformal-safety and is not in part of this repo.
+For further details, please refer to our Paper (link on top) The baseline group conditional conformal (https://arxiv.org/abs/2406.09714) result for medlfqav2 is produced by their code: github.com/jjcherian/conformal-safety and is not in part of this repo.

 ## License